aceres/cas-fee-project2-af/README.md

 After running this command: `ng build -prod --aot=false` the environment setting will not be oriented for the production.

-Therefore we need to change the setting manually for deploying to the production host:
+Therefore we need to change the setting manually for deploying with correct setting to the production host:

 `
 /src/environment/environment.ts